Pompey: Sicily, Africa and Lepidus' rebellion

 The surviving Marians escaped to Sicily, where their ally Marcus Perperna was propraetor.
-They were supported by a fleet under Carbo, while Ahenobarbus occupied the Roman province of Africa.
+They were supported by a fleet under Carbo, while Gnaeus Domitius Ahenobarbus occupied the Roman province of Africa.
 Perperna abandoned Sicily after Pompey landed on the island with a large force, while Carbo was captured and later executed.
 Pompey claimed this was justified by Carbo's alleged crimes against Roman citizens, but his opponents nicknamed him adulescentulus carnifex, or "young butcher", as a result.

 Pompey now sailed for Africa, leaving Sicily in the hands of his brother-in-law, Gaius Memmius.
-After defeating and killing Ahenobarbus at Utica, Pompey subdued Numidia and executed its king Hiarbas, a Marian ally.
+After defeating and killing Ahenobarbus at the Battle of Utica, Pompey subdued Numidia and executed its king Hiarbas, a Marian ally.
+He restored the deposed Hiempsal to the Numidian throne.
 Around this time, his troops began referring to him as Magnus, or "the Great", after Alexander the Great, a figure much admired by the Romans.
 Shortly thereafter, Pompey formally made this part of his name.

 On returning to Rome, he asked for a triumph to celebrate his victories, an unprecedented demand for someone so young.
-Pompey refused to disband his army until Sulla agreed, although the latter tried to offset the impact by awarding simultaneous triumphs to Lucius Murena and Gaius Flaccus.
+Pompey refused to disband his army until Sulla agreed, although the latter tried to offset the impact by awarding simultaneous triumphs to Lucius Licinius Murena and Gaius Valerius Flaccus.
 Sometime during this period, Pompey married Mucia Tertia, a member of the powerful Metellus family.
 They had three children before their divorce in 61 BC; Pompey the younger, usually known as Gnaeus, a daughter, Pompeia Magna, and a younger son, Sextus.

-Pompey supported Marcus Aemilius Lepidus as consul for 78 BC; Plutarch claims he did so against Sulla's advice, but most modern historians refute the idea.
-When Sulla died in 78 BC, Lepidus sought to block his state funeral and assumed leadership of the populares, then became proconsul of Cisalpine and Transalpine Gaul in January 77 BC.
+Pompey supported Marcus Aemilius Lepidus as consul for 78 BC; Plutarch claims he did so against Sulla's advice, but some modern historians reject the idea.
+When Sulla died in 78 BC, Lepidus sought to block his state funeral and roll back some of Sulla's laws, then became proconsul of Cisalpine and Transalpine Gaul in January 77 BC.
 When the Senate ordered him back to Rome, Lepidus refused to comply unless granted another term as consul, a proposal that was rapidly rejected.
 Assembling an army, he began marching on Rome; the Senate responded with a series of measures, one of which was to appoint Pompey to a military command.

 While Lepidus continued south, Pompey raised troops from among his veterans in Picenum, and moved north to besiege Mutina, capital of Cisalpine Gaul.
 The town was held by Lepidus' ally Marcus Junius Brutus, who surrendered after a lengthy siege, and was assassinated next day, allegedly on Pompey's orders.
 Catulus then defeated Lepidus outside Rome, while Pompey marched against his rear, catching him near Cosa.
 Lepidus and the remnants of his army retreated to Sardinia, where he died.